seagrady2/metest/README.txt

-Metest is a lightweight framework for data-oriented testing under MIT licensing
+Metest is a lightweight framework for data-oriented testing

 Here we have an example test file which is json stored as metests/cEquals1.json: